isw-kudos/huddo-docs/docs/boards/swarm-prerequisites.md

-Requirements and considerations before installation of Docker Swarm and Huddo Boards
+# Requirements and considerations before installation of Docker Swarm and Huddo Boards (DEPRECATED)
+!!! warning
+    These instructions are deprecated.
+Please see [standalone guide](/boards/standalone/) if you do not have either Kubernetes or Component Pack

 ## Servers